Asbestos and Mesothelioma in the United Kingdom

 - Any building constructed before the year 2000 may contain asbestos.

-- Millions of homes and other buildings currently are known to have asbestos in them.
-Estimates suggest that six million tons of asbestos linger in buildings in the UK.
+- Millions of homes and other buildings are known to have asbestos.
+Estimates suggest that six million tons linger in buildings in the UK.

 Is Asbestos Banned in the UK?